ALI11-2000/ALI11-2000.github.io/README.md

 # cocotb_tasks
-all the documents has been shifted to the docs folder
+All the documents has been shifted to the docs folder